inoa-io/inoa-cloud/README.md

 INOA OS is our operating system for INOA connected IoT devices and gateways.

-Please find the documentation [here](https://inoa-io.github.io/inoa-os-esp32/).
+Please find the documentation at [inoa-io.github.io/inoa-os-esp32](https://inoa-io.github.io/inoa-os-esp32/).

 ### INOA Satellite

 The INOA-Satellite is a small IoT gateway made for gathering various of different measurements and forwarding them to Inoa Measurement.

-Please find the documentation [here](https://inoa-io.github.io/satellite/).
+Please find the documentation [inoa-io.github.io/satellite](https://inoa-io.github.io/satellite/).